What is Auror?

 Retailers can opt in to a module called Connect the Dots (CTD).
 Image matching is an opt-in component of CTD and is not enabled by default.

-Through the CTD feature, historic and static images entered into Auror by retailers and relating to potential crime events can be used to suggest matches between events to identify individuals who may have repeatedly offended.
+Through the CTD feature, existing static images previously entered into Auror by retailers to record potential crime events can be used to suggest matches between events to identify individuals who may have repeatedly offended.
 The CTD feature is also able to suggest matches using other text-based event data entered into Auror.

-As with all elements in Auror that use technology like this, human verification is required to accept or reject suggestions.
-This is not the same as live facial recognition because all matches occur only after event data has been manually entered in Auror.
+As with all elements in Auror that use similar matching technology, human verification is required to accept or reject suggestions.
+This is not the same as live facial recognition because all suggested matches are only surfaced after event data has been manually entered in Auror.

 How long is information retained?